 Ingredients (one 5-inch 3-layer cake):Vanilla Sponge Cake 3 large eggs, room temperature, separated 1/2 cup granulated sugar 1/2 teaspoon vanilla extract 1 1/2 teaspoon lemon juice 1 tablespoon lemon zest 1/2 cup cake flour, sifted Blackberry Compote 2 cups fresh blackberries 1 tablespoon cornstarch 1/2 cup granulated sugar 2 tablespoons water Vanilla Whipped Buttercream Frosting 2 sticks unsalted butter, room temperature 3 1/2 cups powdered sugar 1 teaspoon vanilla extract 2 tablespoons heavy cream Purple food coloring paste

-Preheat oven to 350F.
-Line the bottom of a 8-inch cake pan with parchment paper.
+Preheat oven to 325F.
+Grease three 5-inch cake pans and line bottoms with parchment paper.
 Set aside.